Finding Your Path

 Every Family Line Starts Somewhere

-As far as I’m aware, there are no other witches in my family.
+As far as I’m aware, there are no other witches in my living family.
 Did it make life harder for me, coming into it with little to no frame of reference?
 Erm, yes, somewhat.
 Does this make me any less of a witch?
 Hell no!

 We didn’t learn the old ways from sitting around our granny’s cauldron, but that doesn’t make our practice any less valid.
 Every family line starts somewhere, and to be the founder of a generation of witches is pretty special within itself!